 If you are using an old air conditioner, then you have to be mindful of its remaining service life.
-The end of 2019 will severely cripple air conditioning units that are using the old R22 refrigerant.
-A recharge will not be possible after that because of the ban on the product across the US.
-Even today, getting it is difficult because of the low availability and high cost.
+The end of 2019 severely crippled air conditioning units that use the old R22 refrigerant.
+There is a ban on the product across the US., where R22 production and importation is no longer allowed.
+Consequently, this ban led to a limit of current supplies, resulting in R-22 refrigerant prices to skyrocket.
 Read on to find out more details on the phase-out and the equipment usage of R22.

-Owners who try to hold on to their old units will face incredibly high repair fees this year.
-By 2020, refrigerant-related problems will become unfixable.
-In case a coolant leak occurs, you will have to make a crucial decision: repair the leak or completely upgrade the air conditioning system.
+Owners who try to hold on to their old units will face incredibly high repair fees.
+If your R22 unit has a leak, you can expect to pay a hefty bill for a refrigerant refill.
+This circumstance prompts many homeowners to make a crucial decision: repair the leak or completely upgrade the air conditioning system.

 Where To Start